Marty Fleckman

 Born: April 23, 1944 in Port Arthur, Texas

-Although Marty Fleckman spent 13 years on the PGA Tour in the 1960s and 1970s, he is best remembered for a brilliant amateur career.
+Marty Fleckman spent 13 years on the PGA Tour in the 1960s and 1970s and is also remembered for his brilliant amateur career.

-He played on three NCAA championship teams at the University of Houston and won the individual title in 1965 with a record-setting two day total 135.
+He played on three NCAA championship teams at the University of Houston and won the individual title in 1965 with a record-setting two-day total of 135.
 He was named All-American in 1965, won medalist honors at the 1966 Western Amateur, and played on the Walker Cup team in 1967.

-Fleckman won the 1967 Cajun Classic Open Invitational in his first start as a member of the PGA Tour.
-He is only one of four other players in Tour history to win his first tour event, and the first to do it.
+Fleckman won the 1967 Cajun Classic Open Invitational in Lafayette, his first start as a member of the PGA Tour.
+He is only one of four other players in Tour history to win his first tour event and the first to do it.
+This was to be his only tour title.
+His highest finish in a Major was a tie for fourth at the PGA Championship in 1981.